omargiorgetti/RgraphTwitter/README.md

 # RgraphTwitter
 The present application is an examples using graph rappresenting the relation between hashtag in a collection of tweet.
 We consider the top 20 hashtags present in the tweets.

+The application is visible on cloud on [Shinyapps.io](https://xpasdup.shinyapps.io/RGraphTwitter/)

 We consider 49267 tweet rapresenting the topic of "climate change", gathering during the august 2019 containing the following hashtags: